allegheny-college-cmpsc-201-spring-2024/lox-student/README.md

 ### Challenges

-Each branch's `README` uses the `Challenges` section concluding each chapter as a summative exploration of students' grasp of concepts introduced and reviewed in the chapter.
+Each branch's `README` uses the `Challenges` section concluding each chapter of _Crafting Interpreters_ as a summative exploration of students' grasp of concepts introduced and reviewed in the chapter.
 Typically, at least once students finish the chapter on `parsing`, this takes the shape of requiring students to implement additional language features.
 These are included in the grader via Maven test cases.
+In some cases, additional challenges have been added to create a deeper learning experience for students.

 ### Reflective writing